We are so proud of the 16 local teens who completed their first year of the Lowline Young Ambassadors Program!

 “The Lowline is important to me as an individual because it is going to be a new segment of the Lower East Side, which I have been living in for the last 14 years. — Cindy Zhang

 Through a partnership with the New York Public Library, our Young Ambassadors also helped to propel the newly established Lower East Side Oral History Project forward significantly by interviewing Lower East Side residents throughout the neighborhood and recording their stories.
 These interviews not only encourage the Young Ambassadors to examine issues locally as a means of interpreting the world, but gave them the opportunity to learn from individuals who have witnessed the Lower East Side transform over the course of several decades.
-Check back soon for links to these Oral Histories on the NYPL’s Community Oral History home page.
+Check out this link to check out the audio recordings of the interviews on the NYPL’s Oral History Project’s archive.

 Our Young Ambassadors have become very active and engaged in the the Lower East Side community and many are taking on leadership roles in shaping their neighborhood outside of their involvement in the program.
 We are so proud that our Young Ambassadors are applying to funding opportunities to create healthy opportunities for NYCHA residents, working to start Resident Green Committees to build and sustain a community garden in their development, and applying for summer internships at a variety of non-profits and city agencies.